plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 [Home](https://plackyhacker.github.io)

-# Version Independent Physical Memory Read/Write Primitive
+# Physical Memory Read/Write Primitive

 This is my first post since passing the [Offensive Security Exploitation Expert](https://www.offsec.com/courses/exp-401/) exam.
 I suppose it is now time to start practicing my chosen tradecraft.
 I am currently studying a vulnerability that was discovered in early 2025, was being used in ransomware attacks, but doesn't have a public exploit (that I am aware of).
 I will be posting something about that shortly.

-This got me thinking about how I might write a privilege escalation exploit that is operating system version independent.
+This got me thinking about how I might write an exploit that is operating system version independent.
 I decided to look at [CVE-2020-12446](https://nvd.nist.gov/vuln/detail/CVE-2020-12446) which has multiple vulnerabilities leading to privilege escalation and has at least [one public exploit](https://xacone.github.io/eneio-driver.html) already.

 **Note:** The CVE isn't really what I am interested in, any CVE with a physical read/write primitive (exposing `ZwMapViewOfSection` and not `MmMapIoSpace`) would do.